damouse/asyncio-gauntlet/README.md

 ### Task 4: Private Chat

 Add a private chat feature that lets two users enter a private chat in such a way that they only see each other's messages, and no other connected client can see their messages.
-First, add names to clients and broadcast their name to the chatroom when they connect.
+The "name" associated with each user should be some number that doesn't conflict with any other user's ID and stays fixed while the user is connected.
+If that client disconnects and reconnects, they should get a new ID thats never been used.
 Then create a command `invite <name>` in the server that will move another user to a private chat and tell them who they're chatting with.
 Users should be able to leave a chat with `leave`.
 If either user disconnects from the server, the other user should be dropped back into the regular chatroom.

 For example, if client 1 connects before client 2, client 1 should see: